Single, Standalone Splunk Server

-- “Host” means the physical server or virtual machine, not inside “Splunk (the application)” itself.
+- “Host” means the physical server or virtual machine.

-- Outside of the scope for us, but here’s some pointers/tips for Windows or for Linux
+- Here are some pointers/tips for Windows or for Linux

-- ON YOUR SPLUNK SERVER, Install the three Sideview apps
+- ON YOUR SPLUNK SERVER, Install the two Sideview apps

 - Manage Apps, Browse for more apps, then search for and install these: